Bloomca/veles/README.md

 ### Features

-The library is under development, so some features are not available yet, namely Context and Portals.
+The library is under development, so some features are not available yet.
+Namely the TypeScript type inferring is not the best (although the library does support TypeScript), and Portals are not implemented yet.